 After receiving the Request for Neighborhood Traffic Management form, staff will make contact with the person listed on the form as the neighborhood coordinator to explain the next step(s) in the process.
-If needed, staff may conduct a cursory inspection of the area, or document the existing traffic control devices (stop signs, speed limit signs, traffic signals, pavement markings, schools, school crossings, playgrounds, traffic generators, etc.) within the area in question.
-From this initial investigation, staff will determine if any traffic control devices need to be installed, replaced, maintained, upgraded, or removed), and if existing conditions would likely contribute to the reported issue.
+If needed, Town Staff may conduct a cursory inspection of the area, or document the existing traffic control devices(stop signs, speed limit signs, traffic signals, pavement markings, schools, school crossings, playgrounds, traffic generators, etc.) within the area in question.
+From the initial investigation, Town Staff will determine if any traffic control devices need to be installed, replaced, maintained, upgraded, or removed), and if existing conditions would likely contribute to the reported issue.